kennyphan100/AIWargame/README.md

 # AIWargame

 ## Objective
-To finish implementing the AI Wargame given the skeleton code and implement minimax, alpha-beta and develop adversarial heuristics.
+Implement the AI Wargame, and implement minimax, alpha-beta and develop adversarial heuristics.

 ## Description
 AI Wargame is a 2-player game played by an attacker and a defender on a 5 × 5 board.